 The Municipality of Geroskipou is located a short driving distance from the mythological birthplace of the goddess Aphrodite.
 The town derives its name from ancient Greek, “Hieros Kipos” which refers to the “sacred garden,” dedicated to the goddess.

 This beautifully preserved town features many roadside stalls selling a variety of handicrafts that include basketry and pottery, and the world-renowned confection known as Geroskipou Loukoumi.
 The town is home to the Folk-Art Museum, displaying a large and diverse collection of exhibits originating from all over Cyprus and representing the daily life of the island.
 The Ecclesiastical Museum of Pafos (Byzantine Museum) is also located in the town, and houses unique religious artefacts that include ancient icons, metallic church items dating back to the 6th Century, liturgical and ecclesiastical embroidery, and manuscripts and books.

 Pegeia: Byzantine Marvels

-If you love culture and history, stop off at the church of Agios Georgios and admire some superb examples of Byzantine art in the form of a 6th century basilica complex with extensive mosaic floors depicting geometric patterns and animals.
-Or visit Maa-Paleokastro, the site, on a peninsula near Coral Bay, where the Mycenaean Greeks first landed in Cyprus in the Bronze Age.
+If you are a culture lover or historian at heart, the stone-built church of Agios Georgios is a superb example of Byzantine art dating back to the 6th Century.
+The basilica complex features extensive floor mosaics depicting geometric patterns and animals.
+Adjacent to Coral Bay, Maa-Paleokastro is the site where ancient Mycenaean Greeks first landed in Cyprus during the island’s thriving Bronze Age.

 Polis: Nature at its Best